nic0michael/Nicos-Kanban-Board-Microservice/developer_notes.md

 # Developer Notes

 ## Github Commits
-Only commits with detailed descriptions will be approves when you do a pull request use the command git commit -m "Now put your detailed description here"
+Only commits with detailed descriptions will be approved when you do a pull request use the command git commit -m "Now put your detailed description here"